OzgenKoklu/Velogames_Unity_PokerGame/README.md

 <!-- Known-Bugs -->
 ## Known-Bugs

-Known Bugs to adress for the 18.05.2024 - Final Commit:

-See "Bugs To Adress" Column for current known bugs
+For known bugs and issues, see "Bugs To Adress" Column in the spreadsheet:

 https://docs.google.com/spreadsheets/d/1jQAPprVrJPeO368_9v2G62CslmwMBqhsNotKzJfGaVM/edit?usp=sharing